msmapricot/erefdoc/docs/infrastructure.md

     http://127.0.0.1:8000

-When it is time to publish a version of a document, use the command
+When it is time to publish a version of a document, in a Git BASH shell opened on the folder containing the mkdocs.yml file, issue the command

     mkdocs build